ryanharvey1/ephys_tools/README.md

 #### Spike sorting & processing your data

-Ephys_tools has functions to convert your spike sorted data into a single .mat format that lives within a "Sorted" subfolder in your raw data folder.
+ephys_tools has functions to convert your spike sorted data into a single .mat format that lives within a "Sorted" subfolder in your raw data folder.
 You can spike sort your Neuralynx data in Spike Sort 3D, MClust, or Kilosort2 / Phy.

 ##### Kilosort2 / Phy